patricklafrance/wmfnext-shell/README.md

 └──── index.ts
 ```

-👉 First, create an `App.tsx` file which will act as the entry point of your React application.
+👉 First, create an `App.tsx` file.
+The `App` component will be the entry point of the React application.

 ```tsx
 // host - App.tsx